Do you want to know which lens is best for Nikon D610 Camera? Which lens is the best bang for the buck and which one you should avoid?

 Compact body, upgraded f/1.8 aperture, and decent build quality.

-This is an excellent solution for beginners who are just starting out.
+This is an excellent solution for beginners who are just starting.

 Nikon AF-S 50mm f/1.8G is budget prime lens with good performances.

-Works perfect with portraits, since it isolates the object from the background perfectly.
+It works perfectly with portraits since it perfectly isolates the object from the background.

-Expect to have minor shortcomings in certain situations, such as taking a photo of flowers.
+Expect minor shortcomings in certain situations, such as taking a photo of flowers.
 It can “feel” overexposed.

-This is nothing to worry since Nikon 50mm f/1.8G Lens takes beautiful photos.
+This is nothing to worry about since Nikon 50mm f/1.8G Lens takes beautiful photos.

 Pros